 Drawing a picture is a fun activity for just about any level of student.
 However, if you teach advanced students and are looking for something to start your class off with it, consider “Just a Minute.”
 Learn all about it in this short video below:

 Yes?
 Thought so.
-Who doesn’t, right?
+Who doesn’t need more drawing warm-up activities, right?
 Then the book you’ll need to check out is 101 ESL Activities for Kids (6-13) over on Amazon.

 Tons of Top-Notch ESL Activities